How Your Human Design Type Shapes Your Midlife Deconditioning Process

 It might help to look at these parts through the lens of our younger self who at one point in time needed to be a certain way so that they felt like they belonged.
 That’s why these versions of us conformed to societal and familial expectations.
 But it’s important to understand — with compassion and curiosity — that we allowed the mind to take the lead whilst overriding what our body actually signalled.

 We speak when we don’t really have anything to say because we find the silence too uncomfortable.
 We reach out for and hold onto certain connections, even when they feel forced.
 We attend social events even though we don’t really want to.
-But we’re afraid to miss out or be cast out of the tribe.
+We say yes because disappointing people feels unbearable.
 We override our own boundaries so we wouldn’t come across as “too much” or “too harsh”.

-As these subtle ways of overriding ourselves accumulate over time, they become a version of us that no longer feels true.
+As these subtle ways of overriding our true nature accumulate over time, they become a version of us that no longer feels aligned with our real desires.
 We live with a constant subtle underlying frequency that tells us something’s off.

 And that truth doesn’t just stay inside us.
 It shows up in relationships.
 Because getting honest also means becoming quieter than we’ve allowed ourselves to be.
 We learn to say no and let others feel that disappointment.
 We stop reaching out for those connections that felt forced.
 We allow people to have their opinions of us without identifying with them.
 We draw boundaries based on our personal preferences, even when it comes across as blunt and potentially rude.

 At times, it can feel extreme.
 We’re pulling back more than feels comfortable.
-And there is a cost to taking on this experiment that perhaps doesn’t get talked about often enough.
+There is a cost to becoming more honest with yourself.
 But it’s real and it can often feel lonely.

 The Real Cost of Deconditioning